Image courtesy of Library of Congress

 on Major General Zachary Taylor.
 The only individual to receive three Gold Medals, Taylor received the awards in the span of two years for service in the Mexican–American War.
 On February 7, Representative Alexander Stephens

 of Georgia introduced the measure to thank Taylor and his men withstood an assault by General Antonio Lopez de Santa Anna’s Mexican Army at the Battle of Buena Vista.
 Greatly outnumbered, the American force held its position and halted the advance of General Santa Anna.
 The resolution to honor Taylor passed the House 181 to 1.
 At the time of its passage, there was no adulation or objection to Taylor’s receipt of a third gold medal.
 The Congressional Gold Medal was originally given as a national expression of appreciation for distinguished military achievements or to commemorate life saving heroics (particularly water rescues).
 The medal evolved to include recipients who have made a major contributions to society.
-Only one other individual has received more than one Congressional Gold Medal: Admiral Hyman George Rickover in 1958 and 1982.
-Taylor also is one of five future U.S. Presidents to receive the honor.
+Besides Taylor, seven other individuals who served as U.S. President also received a Congressional Gold Medal: George Washington